Wills, Trusts & Probate

 Consult Local Legal Guidance

-Why Consider a Pour Over Will in Orangevale?
+Reasons to Include a Pour Over Will

-When a Pour Over Will is Particularly Useful
+When a Pour Over Will Is Particularly Useful

-Oversights in Trust Funding
+Unintentional Oversights in Funding the Trust

-Why Choose LA Estate Plans for Your Pour Over Will?
+Why Choose LA Estate Plans for Your Pour Over Will

-Contact LA Estate Plans Today to Secure Your Estate’s Future
+Contact LA Estate Plans to Discuss Your Pour Over Will

 How We Handle Pour Over Will Preparation

-Initial Consultation and Asset Review
+Step One: Initial Consultation and Asset Review

-Drafting the Pour Over Will
+Step Two: Drafting the Pour Over Will

 The Proof is in Our Performance